Today we have a guest post from Mabel’s Mummies, talking all about mental health at the end of maternity leave.

 It is a truth not universally acknowledged that in fact, as a woman, you cannot have it all.
 Wait, what?
 Hold on, what I did just admit?
 The feminist daughter of a feminist, the great-great niece of an actual suffragette and I just said a woman cannot have it all?
 WTF??

-Before I have my card-carrying feminist badge confiscated, can I clarify – since having my daughter two years ago, I’ve come to realize that for most women, (and I’m not the first to say so) having it all really actually means doing it all and losing something along the way.
+Before I have my card-carrying feminist badge confiscated, can I clarify – since having my daughter two years ago, I’ve come to realise that for most women, (and I’m not the first to say so) having it all really actually means doing it all and losing something along the way.
 For me, it was my sense of self and very nearly my mind…

 I came to motherhood late, in my 40s.
 Not by choice – I sadly didn’t meet my husband until my late 30s, my mum was diagnosed with a terminal illness the very week we decided to start trying for a baby and my work life went crazy at the same time.
 The stress of all this took a toll on my rapidly declining fertility and I found myself, at the age of 43, several miscarriages in and starting IVF.
 One more miscarriage and three gruelling rounds of IVF later and I finally became what I’d always wanted to be – a wife and mother with a successful career.
 Feminist dream – completed it mate.